Georgia House Passes Elections Bill That Would Limit Absentee And Early Voting

 "We are legislating on lies ... lies, misinformation and conspiracy theories that have gone unchecked by many members of this body, who stayed silent, who signed on to the Texas lawsuit or who encouraged sham hearings in our General Assembly," she said.
 "Members of this body aided and abetted a deliberate misinformation campaign to sow seeds of doubt among Georgia voters with absolutely no facts or evidence."

-Minority Leader James Beverly said the bill did not reflect bipartisan efforts to handle election changes and said it "silences the voice of Georgians."
+Minority Leader James Beverly said the bill does not reflect bipartisan efforts to handle election changes and said it "silences the voice of Georgians."

-"In the opening salvo: Line eight restricts access, line 15 limits my ability to vote, line 21 limits my ability to vote, line 25 limits my ability to vote, line 30 restricts access, and it goes on and on for 66 pages," he said.
+"In the opening salvo: Line 8 restricts access, Line 15 limits my ability to vote, Line 21 limits my ability to vote, Line 25 limits my ability to vote, Line 30 restricts access, and it goes on and on for 66 pages," he said.
 "I stand in opposition to this bill because Democrats weren't involved in any meaningful conversation before 531 was haphazardly thrown together in committee and passed."